The Secret Weapon for Organizing Your Life and Achieving Bucket List Goals

 TSW merges technology and work-flow techniques.
-In the words of its creators, who created the free system as a project within their company (BrainToniq), the Secret Weapon is:
+In the words of its creators, the Secret Weapon is:

 A free organizational methodology for both professional and personal aspects of life that re-organizes emails, ideas, and every to-do big and small into one system that stays synchronized across a person’s computers as well as their smart phones.

 What does this look like?
-Here’s a sample section of my list prior to departing for Utah in late March, sorted for most pressing actions (1-Now, in TSW parlance).
-This is just part of the list – I’d wager most of you have similar things bumping around in your head that wake you up at night slapping your forehead.
-“AH, I forgot to drop the bike off for a tune up!”
-By referencing this list every morning as our trip approached, we whittled down tasks until we were ready to launch for more fun.
+Here’s a sample section of my list prior to departing for Utah in late March, sorted for most pressing actions (1-Now, in TSW lingo).
+This is just part of the list – I’d wager most of you have similar things bumping around in your head that wake you up at night slapping your forehead. (“AH, I forgot to drop the bike off for a tune up!”)
+By referencing this list every morning as our trip approached, we whittled down tasks until we were ready to launch.

 It’s Easier Than It Looks!

 The power of TSW became apparent in 2013 when we were prepping our house so we could travel, building out the van, handling business changes, and generally burying ourselves with a stack of tasks taller than Paul Bunyan on growth hormones.
 With an endless pile of to-dos, my simple Gmail-based task system blew up into a hairy snarl of too much to do and no way to prioritize anything.
-We needed to crank out a serious volume of work, and our tenants’ arrival grew closer.
+We needed to crank out a serious volume of work.
+Our tenants’ arrival grew closer…

 For a concrete example of how TSW works, let’s use the van buildout that I completed over the course of a few months in late summer 2013.
 This was an intimidating, time consuming, and complicated task.
 Put “build out the Sprinter van” on the task list and you’ll get to it later than “sort Tupperware lids.”